brucedkyle/architectures/docs/sustainability/supplychain.md

 The core application systems can be in-house applications, cloud services, IBM or competitive applications.
 The core applications provide data through the foundational technologies (such as API management that provides monitoring and security).
 They can also respond to automated actions based on business rules or from other layers in the system.

-### Inventory Optimization Platform
+### Supply Assurance Platform

 Each of the core application systems provides data and responds to events through the foundational technologies.

 **Supply assurance control tower**.
 Gartner describes [supply chain technology](https://www.gartner.com/smarterwithgartner/gartner-predicts-the-future-of-supply-chain-technology) as a central hub as an integrated part of a broader SCM platform using these building blocks: people, process, data, organization and technology.
 The idea is to capture and use data to provide enhanced real-time visibility and in-depth analysis.
 [IBM Supply Chain Control Tower](https://www.ibm.com/products/supply-chain-intelligence-suite), powered by industry-leading AI, provides actionable visibility to orchestrate your end-to-end supply chain network, identify and understand the impact of external events to predict disruptions, and take actions based on recommendations to mitigate the upstream and downstream effects.